aaaahoang123/react-hook-guard/README.md

 ## Basic usage

-Here is a very basic example of how to use React Router Guards.
+Here is a very basic example of how to use React Hook Guard.

 ```tsx
 // App.tsx